 As provided for in Section 390.30 of the Criminal Procedure Law, victims are entitled to submit a Victim Impact Statement (letter/s) to the presiding judge, prior to sentencing.
 Victim Impact Statements often include information regarding the physical, financial, emotional and/or spiritual impact of the crime.
 It may also include the victims input regarding sentencing.

-Victim/Witness staff distribute information and guidelines regarding statements and their content.
+Victim/Witness Services staff distribute information and guidelines regarding statements and their content.

-Victim/Witness staff assist victims with the compilation, copying, distribution and submission of Victim Impact Statements.
+Victim/Witness Services staff assist victims with the compilation, copying, distribution and submission of Victim Impact Statements.

 Social and Crisis Service Agency Referrals

 If referrals to outside agencies are appropriate, there is a comprehensive network of agencies and programs in Buffalo and Erie County available to provide specialized assistance in the areas of housing, relocation, counseling, emergency food and clothing, shelters, and other health and human services.